kubernetes-sigs/kueue/keps/3589-manage-jobs-selectively/README.md

 	// unsuspended, they will start immediately.
 	ManageJobsWithoutQueueName bool `json:"manageJobsWithoutQueueName"`

-  // ManageAllJobsNamespaceSelector can be used to omit some namespaces from ManageJobsWithoutQueueName
+  // ManagedJobsNamespaceSelector can be used to omit some namespaces from ManagedJobsWithoutQueueName
 	ManagedJobsNamespaceSelector *metav1.LabelSelector `json:"managedJobsNamespaceSelector,omitempty"`

   ...